Friday, December 16, 2016

 It's not relevant whether there were other agencies working on the same problem with more insidious cyber weapons.
 The point is that the one that succeeded--the one from which all the emails were downloaded to Mr. Julian Assange and Wikileaks to blab tg the world--was pathetically simple.

 I don't think that the Russian SVR would sent all of its hard-earned treasures to Wikileaks.
 They usually operate secretly, don't they?
 They would like to keep mining the intelligence, rather than informing their victims of what they have so that they can take steps to close the leaks.
-I would guess that if the DNC really is so susceptible to phishing attackes, they must have been hacked several times.
+I would guess that if the DNC really is so susceptible to phishing attacks, they must have been hacked several times.
 Who knows how many hackers around the world have a souvenir from the Democrats, not to mention government agencies.
 Just because there is extensive hacking around the world, that does not prove that everyone is united and working for President Putin as their commander.

 The whole idea that Putin then sends his best stuff to Julian Assange to put on his Wikileaks website strikes me as very odd.
 Why does he do that?
 Does Assange command such great power that Putin is actually an employee of Wikileaks?